stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 \#stratapp changes the game on how consulting work gets sold and delivered.

 \#stratapp provides more data and insights than any other tech.

 * See everything, at all levels in real time
 * Deliver work in a way that is alive and interactive
 * Derisk your work, by proactively assisting on blockers
 * On-sell with data, genuine insights and aligned interests

+Of course, what the consultant can see and edit is controlled by the client.

 ### Genuine Insights